 The long awaited reopening of the Savoy Hotel and its restaurant has been put back yet again from June until late August or early September as the refurbishment runs late and over budget.
 The hotel has been closed since December 2007 and the overall costs has doubled to £200 million.
 Once re-opened we hope the restaurant emerges as capitivating as before when you had to fight to book for lunch.
 Its riverfront location bridging the city to the theatre and west-end has traditionally been a smart location for the well heeled and city gents.
 We are advised the new restaurant interior will be “elegant informality” but still retain the hotel’s mix of Art Deco and Edwardian styles.
 It is being overseen by Pierre-Yves Rochon whose former projects include George V in Paris.

 Posted by:Luxury Restaurant Guide

 Luxury Restaurant Guide is the place to discover and book the finest dining experiences at all highly awarded restaurants throughout the UK.
 A must-visit site and FREE app for all food lovers.
-Subscribe to the Club, the largest fine dining club in the UK, to receive instant rewards, insights and invitations from over 500 leading restaurants.
+Subscribe to the Club, the largest fine dining club in the UK from just £10 per month, to receive instant rewards, insights and invitations from over 500 leading restaurants.